evildmp/afraid-to-commit/docs/git/remotes.rst

 It's very useful for Git to know about other remote repositories too.
 For example, at the end of the previous section, we considered a conflict between your GitHub fork and the upstream GitHub repository.
-The only way to fix that is locally, on the command line, and by being able to refer to both those remotes.
+The only way to fix that is locally, on the commandline, and by being able to refer to both those remotes.

 Now you *can* refer to a remote using its full address: